-To earn an RMC of Canada university degree, Officer Cadets are required to develop their intellectual and practical abilities in four distinct areas: Leadership, Academics, Athletics, and Bilingualism
+To earn an RMC university degree, Officer Cadets are required to develop their intellectual and practical abilities in four distinct areas: Leadership, Academics, Athletics, and Bilingualism

-Since the aim of the RMC of Canada is to prepare students for their roles as officers in the CAF, it is important for Officer Cadets to be exposed to and develop leadership traits during their academic studies.
+Since the aim of RMC is to prepare students for their roles as officers in the CAF, it is important for Officer Cadets to be exposed to and develop leadership traits during their academic studies.